iagrawal25/Lab-report-2/Lab-Report-2.md

   }
 ```

-- Here's the fixed code:
+- Here is the fixed code:
   - Here, we use a new variable, _newArray_ to store the reversed array.
   - Then, we interate over the original array to store each reversed element back in _arr_.